xekri/lingua/ja/simple.md

 - *conlusive*
   - is verbal form used as predicate and nominal modifer.
   - coclusive of Q-terminated verb `{x}q` is `{x}'l`
-- nominal modifer comeþ before noun which it modifieþ
+- nominal modifer comeþ before noun which it modifieþ.

 ## genitive